williamdlees/IgLabel/README.md

 [AIRR Community](https://www.antibodysociety.org/the-airr-community/).
 This is an experimental work-in-progress.

-Draft documents omn which it is based:
+Draft documents on which it is based:

 Outline schema for germline database management:
 - [document](), [schema]() (links not working as yet, to be updated)